cloudify-cosmo/docs.getcloudify.org/content/cli/teardown.md

 layout: bt_wiki
 title: teardown
 category: Docs
-draft: false
+draft: true
 abstract: Cloudify's Command-Line Interface
 weight: 220
 ---

-The `cfy teardown` command is used to teardown a manager and all resources attached to it.
+The `cfy teardown` command is used to teardown a manager and all its attached resources.

 {{% gsNote title="Note" %}}
-The teardown process will remove the manager VM and any security groups, ip addresses, key pairs which were provisioned during the bootstrap process.
-It's important to note that if you used the simple-manager-blueprint to bootstrap a manager, no resources will be deleted but the manager will become non-functional after tearing it down.
+The teardown process removes the Cloudify Manager VM and any security groups, IP addresses, key pairs that were provisioned during the bootstrap process.
+Note that, if you used the simple-manager-blueprint to bootstrap Cloudify Manager, no resources are deleted but Cloudify Manager becomes non-functional after the teardown.
 {{% /gsNote %}}

 Usage: `cfy teardown [OPTIONS]`

-Teardown the manager
+Teardown Cloudify Manager.

+#### Required flags

+* `-f, --force` - 		This is mandatory for performing the teardown.

 #### Optional flags

-* `-f, --force` - 		This is mandatory for performing the teardown
 * `--ignore-deployments` -
-						Teardown even if there are existing
-                        deployments on the manager
+						Tear down even if there are existing deployments on the manager
 * `--task-retries INTEGER` -
 						How many times should a task be retried in